 Besides our most popular drug tests, many individuals are ordering our EtG alcohol tests with urine or hair collection.
 Ethyl Glucuronide or ethanol (EtG) is an intoxicating ingredient found in beer, wine, and liquor produced by the fermentation of yeast, sugars, and starches.
 Our EtG testing is typically used to evaluate and monitor whether an individual is abstaining from the consumption of alcohol.
 With urine there is approximately 80 hour look back period for consumption of alcohol, for hair EtG testing, there is a 90 day look back period.
 Parents also use our drug test centers for testing teenagers.

 US Drug Test Centers provides in Indianapolis, expert services to employers for drug free workplace programs and employee drug testing.
 We test applicants for pre-employment and existing employees for random testing, post-accident testing, reasonable suspicion testing, return to duty testing and follow-up testing.
 Our employer drug testing programs are DOT and Non-DOT.
-In Indiana there are no laws prohibiting workplace drug testing.
+In Indiana there are no laws prohibiting employee drug testing.
 DOT regulated companies are required to implement drug testing as per DOT regulations 49 CFR Part 40.